Following the initial legitimate demands of the Syrian people, the conflict took on the regional and international

 Countries bordering Syria have taken over the mass of refugees with heavy consequences on their societies and economies, while the European countries have largely closed their doors, allowing entry to only small numbers of refugees.
 Countries of the European Union have thus accepted only 884,461 refugees between March 2011 and October 2016, of which France only 14,265.

 *Statistics UNHCR April 2017

 ** It must be noted that today the majority of Syrian refugees in Turkey live in cities and not in camps.
 This is increasingly probably becoming the case in Lebanon also.

 Which countries support the regime of Bashar Al-Assad?

 Since the beginning of the revolution, Iran has given unfailing political, financial, diplomatic and military support to the regime because Tehran wants to avoid, at all costs, the establishment in Damascus of a Sunni government eventually backed by the Gulf oil-monarchies, particularly Saudi Arabia.

 For Iran, it is important to have this strategic continuity between Tehran / Baghdad / Damascus/ Hezbollah.
 That is why we speak of the “Shiite axis” versus the “Sunni axis” formed by Riyadh, Cairo and Ankara with the oil-monarchies of the Gulf.

 Originally an actor in the field, Iran has progressively become a diplomatic actor.
-The turning point was the signature of the Iranian nuclear agreement on July 14, 2015 is important because all Washington’s efforts were concentrated on achieving this agreement which was a priority for Barack Obama.
-Some observers believe that in August 2013 the American presidency renounced a possible intervention in Syria so as not to hinder the discussions with the Iranians.
+The important turning point was the signature of the Iranian nuclear agreement on July 14, 2015 because all Washington’s efforts were concentrated on achieving this agreement which was a priority for Barack Obama.
+Some observers believe that in August 2013, the American presidency renounced a possible intervention in Syria so as not to hinder the discussions with the Iranians.

 Which countries support the opposition?